 4 See the UN Secretary General's assessment of four-year progress towards the sustainable development goals.
-Available at: https://undocs.org/E/2019/68 much that can be done by the international community in partnership with developing countries to use STI inputs to make progress toward the SDGs.
+Available at: https://undocs.org/E/2019/68

 5 M-PESA, and other case studies, are described in the background paper on pilot countries (forthcoming).